ablarchives/backend-settings-plugin/README.md

-# Client Plugin for OctoberCMS
+# Backend Settings Plugin for OctoberCMS

 **Background**
 This plugin provides an additional settings panel in the backend settings that allows an administrator to hide or show the CMS and Media items in the administration area navigation.